Tehnogen2019/rsschool-cv/cv.md

 ### Summary

-The main goal is to become an IT professional.
+The main goal is to become an IT professional.222

 ### Skills